Mill Pond (Halton Region): Recreational angling

 The mill pond and the north arms of Sixteen mile creek was native to northern pikes.
 During the 1967 Dominion Centennial project, in order to be stocked with trout more than 100 northern pikes were rehomed to Fairy Lake in Acton.
 With newly expanded pond banks and clear water 2,500 speckled trout were introduced, followed by fishing derbies only to find, later, that the pond does not provide suitable habitat to sustain trout.
 According to Conservation Halton (2020), recreational fishing opportunities exist throughout the Sixteen Mile Creek watershed.
 The Mill Pond, provides excellent angling opportunities for a number of panfish and carp.

 Venue

-Mill pond and the mill site now provide recreation, after a century of carrying the burden of creating livelihood for the towners.
-It is an excellent parkland for all seasons; light snow, spring blossom, summer green and the fall foliage on the water provide spectacular venue for numerous pleasure activities.
+Mill pond and the mill site now provide recreation for all seasons and provide numerous pleasure activities.

 It included dredging the entire pond of about 30,000 cubic metres of sediment to eradicate the roots of the invasive weed European milfoil.
 The weed created an esthetic and ecological mess since the milfoil strangled native plant life, such as bulrushes and lily pads, in the pond.
 The much-photographed gazebo was built in 2001.